YottaDB/YDBDoc/MessageRecovery/errors.rst

 EXTRACTCTRLY
 ---------------------

-EXTRACTCTRLY, User interrupt encountered during extract, halting
+EXTRACTCTRLY, User interrupt encountered during extract -- halting

 MUPIP Warning: This indicates that EXTRACT encountered either a <CTRL>-Y or two <CTRL>-C in quick succession during the course of its operation and aborted prior to normal completion.